TaktikalPublic/docs/docs/fill-and-sign/setting-up-your-first-document.md

 </p>

 <p>
-  Once the document's delivery has been set up, you can move onto adding it to your company's website:
+  Once the document's delivery has been set up, you can figure out how you want to use the Document (e.g. adding it to your Website or sharing it via a Link):
   <br />
-  <a href="/docs/fill-and-sign/usage/dynamic-website">Adding Fill & Sign to a Website</a>
+  <a href="/docs/fill-and-sign/usage">Using a Fill & Sign Document</a>
 </p>

 <p>